Upcoming event: See how our commerce options can help your business adapt to the shifting landscape at GoDaddy Open 2021 on September 28.

 If you haven’t already, do some basic keyword research, so you know what terms and phrases to include in your product description.
 Keywords are terms that directly relate to your product that a potential customer might type into a search engine when looking to find it.

-Make a list of keywords and include them naturally in product descriptions, details and anywhere on your product page.
+Make a list of keywords and naturally include them in product descriptions, details and anywhere on your product page.

 Don’t forget about long-tail keywords— these represent longer phrase/question searches rather than specific two- to five-word keywords.
 To give you an idea, instead of the keyword “cleaning supplies,” a long-tail keyword would be “affordable organic cleaning spray solution.”